-The dates and times of the college representative visits will be posted outside of the Career Center on the bulletin board.
+The dates and times of the college representative visits will be posted on the High School Website under "Counseling" then "College/University Recruiters".

-A sign-up sheet will be available in the Career Center for students who want to attend the informational presentation.
+A sign-up "Genius" will be available on the High School website for students who want to attend the informational presentation.

 Students are responsible for coursework missed while attending the presentation.

 Many colleges conduct on-site admissions at the high school.
 During an on-site admission, a student who has followed the proper procedure, could meet with a college representative and get an immediate decision from the college representative regarding their admission status.
 During these face to face meetings with college admissions representatives, students are allowed an opportunity to personally describe their accomplishments, academic endeavors, and have their questions about the colleges answered.
 The procedure is as follows for on-site admissions: